 \subsection{Outline}

 The outline of the paper is as follows.
 Section~\ref{sec:bas_notation} records some basic notation that we will use.
 Section~\ref{sec:performative} formally introduces/reviews the decision-dependent framework.
-In Section~\ref{sec:normal}, we show that the running average of the forward-backward algorithm is asymptotically normal (Theorem~\ref{thm:main_informal}), and identify its asymptotic covariance.
-Finally, Section~\ref{sec:optimality} proves the local minimax lower-bound (Theorem~\ref{thm:lower_inform}).
-We defer many of the technical proofs to the Appendix.
+In Section~\ref{sec:normal}, we show that the running average of the stochastic forward-backward algorithm is asymptotically normal (Theorem~\ref{thm:main_informal}), and identify its asymptotic covariance.
+Finally, Section~\ref{sec:optimality} presents the local minimax lower bound (Theorem~\ref{thm:lower_inform}).
+We defer many of the technical proofs to the appendices.